linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 ### Using Them Together

-Of course, the least obvious solution is using the two tools together.
+The least obvious solution is using both Kubernetes and Nomad tools together.
 Not only is this possible, but it is a compelling way to leverage features from each tool.

 Kubernetes offers container orchestration with a rich set of features and can be easily deployed through services like LKE.
 Between this and its community support, Kubernetes can be a compelling solution for large, high-profile cloud applications.